gregpalmr/dremio-aws-cloudformation/mac/README.md

      $ aws ec2 create-subnet --vpc-id vpc-2f09d348 --cidr-block 10.0.1.0/24

      ID: subnet-b46032ec

-  Create a second subnet in your VPC with a 10.0.0.0/24 CIDR block.

-     $ aws ec2 create-subnet --vpc-id vpc-2f09d348 --cidr-block 10.0.0.0/24

-     ID: subnet-a46032fc

-  Now make your subnet public, so you can access the EKS cluster and later, Dremio via your desktop or laptop computer.
+  Now make your subnet public, so you can access the Dremio cluster and later, Dremio via your desktop or laptop computer.
 If your organization does not allow public subnets, then you can ask your AWS administrator to make sure you can access your VPC subnets via a private network.

      $ aws ec2 create-internet-gateway